Platitudes (Northeastern Library of Black Literature)

 This edition of Platitudes also includes "The New Black Aesthetic," a groundbreaking essay by Ellis that appeared in the journal Callaloo.

-More books like Platitudes (Northeastern Library of Black Literature) may be found by selecting the categories below:
+Books similiar to Platitudes (Northeastern Library of Black Literature) may be found in the categories below: